 outputs section.
 We do also need to make a little change to

 inputs section (if you want, that is), by defualt telegraf doesnt gather network stats, so you need to add

 Once you have made those changes, you can start the service and set it to start on boot.

-systemctl start telegraf
+1 2 systemctl start telegraf systemctl enable telegraf

 Just like the previous installs, ill be using the latest version of Grafana.
 Luckily though, Grafana provide a repository, instead of having to install RPM’s manually.
 So lets add the repo to our machine.

 Using you favourite text editor, open up the following file (it doesnt currently exist):